 In general, one-to-one tutoring is easier to control for as you only have two variables to worry about: your tutor and yourself.
 Either way, make sure the e-learning platform you choose is flexible.
 For example:

 And while you’re shopping around, why not give Engoo a try?
-We’re a one-to-one tutoring platform, but at $1.66 per lesson, we’re more affordable than a lot of services offering group lessons.
-We’re also highly flexible: you can choose a different tutor every lesson if you want.
-Book a free trial lesson today!
+We’re a one-to-one tutoring platform that's highly flexible: you can choose a different tutor every lesson if you want.
+Learn more about us here!